 View insights by department

-The Hierarchy automatically populates if you have established manager-employee relationships in TINYpulse.
+The Hierarchy automatically populates if you have established manager-employee relationships in Limeade Listening.
 If you have not set these up, skip to the next section in the article to learn how to set them up.

-Visit the Hierarchy by logging in to TINYpulse and going to Reports -> Hierarchy.
-Administrators have full access to this view, which starts at the top with your CEO or President, and can be drilled into by clicking on any card.
+Visit the Hierarchy by logging in to Limeade Listening and going to the Hierarchy page in the Engage section of the Reports tab.
+Admins have full access to this view, which starts at the top with your CEO or President, and can be drilled into by clicking on any card.

-The results of the current TINYpulse question (both company and segment pulse) are available here and if a team's score seems particularly low, open a dialog with the respondent via private message to better understand how they're feeling and why.
+The results of the current Limeade Listening question are available here and if a team's score seems particularly low, open a dialog with the respondent via private message to better understand how they are feeling and why.

 Establish manager-employee relationships

-In order for the Hierarchy to be useful, employees need to have a manager associated with their TINYpulse account.
+In order for the Hierarchy to be useful, employees need to have a manager associated with their Limeade Listening account.
 This does not give the managers themselves any additional info or compromise anonymity in any way, so there are no negative implications for adding this info.